HernanCote/SFMForFraudTransactions/README.md

 The API is protected by a JWT Token authentication schema, in order to access this API you will first need to Authorize your self.

 In order to authenticate, you will need to send an HTTP Request via Postman or any HTTP Request method that you like

+#### Constraints

+* Only assistant and administrator roles can create new transactions.
+* Only assistant and administrator roles can search for transactions.
+* All roles can see the list of transactions

 #### Authentication
 ```